Back to Basics: Mastering the Art of the Invoice Process

-- Obvious, but important: include the word ‘Invoice’ near the top of your invoice
+- The word ‘Invoice’ near the top of your invoice

 - An invoice number for easy referral for your client and for your own records

-- Individual line items for work completed so the customer can see exactly what you did
+- Individual line items for work completed so the customer can see exactly what you provided

 - Date of service